We cover everything you need to know about LSAT scores in our guide below.

 The LSAT score range is 120-180, with 180 being the highest score you can get.
 In order to get a 152, you will need to answer around 60 questions correctly.

-If you want some practice, take our LSAT practice testto get a better idea of what to expect.
+If you want some practice, take our free LSAT test to get a better idea of what to expect.

 We can learn more about scores by looking at percentiles.